 As for any long trip, your pack should be the final thing you buy: Get your other gear first, and test it out together.
 You’re looking for a model that fits you well and doesn’t rub, which can leave nasty abrasions, blisters, and even scars.
-I like the Gossamer Gear Gorilla or its bigger cousin, the Mariposa, which are only two pounds but, with abrasion-resistant 70-denier ripstop or 100-denier high strength nylon, are burly enough to manage the food carry across Maine’s 100 Mile Wilderness.
+I like the Gossamer Gear Gorilla or its bigger cousin, the Mariposa, which are only two pounds but, with abrasion-resistant 70-denier ripstop or 100-denier Robic, reinforced with 100- or 200-denier high-strength nylon, are burly enough to manage the food carry across Maine’s 100 Mile Wilderness.
 Tip: On the AT, rain is inevitable.
 Waterproof your bag with a pack liner like a trash compactor bag.

 Sleeping Bag or Quilt

 Temperatures on the Appalachian Trail range from below freezing to mid-Atlantic hot and humid, so no single sleeping bag is going to be perfect for every night.
 Many AT hikers enjoy starting the trail with a 20- to 30-degree sleeping bag, swap out to a lighter model (or even a silk liner) when summer arrives, and then switch back to the heavy bag for New England.
-If you’re using a hammock, I recommend a quilt; The Katabatic Palisade is warm, compact, and easy to use.
-For those looking for a more traditional bag, the Western Mountaineering Ultralite has full coverage and a hood, but weighs less than 2 pounds.
-Both the Palisade and the Ultralite will feel like overkill during the peak of summer, so be prepared to switch out to something lighter, or sleep on top of your bag for a few states.
+If you’re using a hammock, I recommend a quilt; The Therm-a-Rest Vesper 32 is about as light as they come.
+For those looking for a more traditional bag, the REI Co-op Magma 15 has full coverage and a hood, but weighs less than 2 pounds.
+Both the Palisade and the Ultralite will feel like overkill during the peak of summer, so be prepared to switch out to something lighter (the Katabatic 40 Degree Chisos quilt or the Western Mountaineering Megalite are both good options) or sleep on top of your bag for a few states.